madcato/iOS-Boilerplate/README.md

 │   │
 │   └───Library                 // keep in this group all shared code between features │   │   │
-│   │   └───Model               // Persisted data model
+│   │   └───Configuration       // Classes with the app configuration, like serverURL │   │   └───Model               // Persisted data model
 │   │   └───Feed
 │   │   └───Services